MEP In-Wall Pre-Inspection Checklist

 What are the top hazards for MEP contractors?

-According to the Occupational Safety and Health Administration (OSHA), the top 10 most frequently cited construction violations in 2019 were:
+According to the Occupational Safety and Health Administration (OSHA), the top 10 most frequently cited construction violations are:

 - 1. Fall protection (general requirements)